Mastek Blog

 Digital change has accelerated.
 Public cloud services are predicted to grow 19% in 2020.
 In the first quarter of 2020 (1Q20) investment in traditional, non-cloud infrastructure plunged 16.3% year over year.

-Investment in cloud might be good news for departments held back by legacy systems and complex integrations, but implementing change at pace in response to a national crisis makes success that much more difficult to guarantee.
+Investment in the cloud might be good news for departments held back by legacy systems and complex integrations, but implementing change at pace in response to a national crisis makes success that much more difficult to guarantee.

 The answer is Intelligent Automation (RPA + AI).

-In a recent report Forrester determines that “Automation has been a major force reshaping work since long before the pandemic; now, it's taking on a new urgency in the context of business risk and resiliency.”
+In a recent report, Forrester determines that “Automation has been a major force reshaping work since long before the pandemic; now, it's taking on a new urgency in the context of business risk and resiliency.”

-Automation is both an answer to the immediacy of Covid-19 and a long-term strategic solution that will provide greater resiliency in the future.
+Automation is both an answer to the immediacy of COVID-19 and a long-term strategic solution that will provide greater resiliency in the future.

 Three ways that you can use Intelligent Automation to improve digital services and fight against Covid-19: